-Each course is assigned a number of credits based on the time obligated for formal enrollment in that course: One credit represents a) one hour of classroom work per week; or b) two or three hours of laboratory per week; c) three to five hours of clinical experience per week; d) three hours of practicum experience per week; or e) three to six internship hours per week plus two or more hours of student work outside of class each week for 15-16 weeks.
-For complete information, see the Academic Policies of the Community College System of New Hampshire.
+Each course is assigned a number of credits based on the time obligated for formal enrollment in that course: One credit represents (on a per-week basis) 1 hour of classroom work, 2-3 hours of lab, 3-5 hours of clinical experience, 3 hours of practicum experience, or 3-6 internship hours plus 2 or more hours of student work outside of class each week for 15-16 weeks.
+For complete information, see the Academic Policies of CCSNH.

 In certain instances, a matriculated student may present evidence suggesting they may be eligible to receive credit for a course or courses either through aggregate educational experience or occupational experiences.
 In such cases, an application for a Credit by Exam must be made within the first 2 weeks of a semester and be approved by the student’s department chair.
 The department chair will assign a faculty member to discuss the subject area to be tested with the student and administer the test.
 A fee of $25 per credit hour is required for each exam administered under this policy.
 The Credit by Exam is comprehensive; grades are either “pass” (E grade) or “no pass,” with full course credit granted for an E.

-If a student passes the exam, using criteria developed by the respective department, appropriate credit(s) shall be applied to the student's academic record and a notation entered on the student's transcript indicating successful completion.
-Since a traditional grade (A-F) is not entered, the Credit by Exam is not calculated into the student's grade point average (GPA).
-If the student fails to pass the exam, no entry is made on the academic transcript but a record of the unsuccessful completion will be maintained in the student's file.
-A student who receives a grade of "No Pass" on a Credit by Exam will be ineligible for another Credit by Exam in that course and must successfully complete the course as needed to fulfill program requirements.
-A student who has previously received a failing grade in a course (or less than "C" for transfer) may not request credit-by-examination in that course.
-See Program Residency Requirement.
-Program Residency Requirements Policy Financial Aid does not cover courses for which a student earns credit through Credit by Examination.
+If a student passes the exam, appropriate credit(s) will be applied to their academic record and a notation entered on their transcript indicating successful completion.
+Since a traditional grade is not entered, the Credit by Exam is not calculated into the student’s GPA.
+If the student does not pass the exam, no entry is made on the academic transcript, but a record of the unsuccessful completion will be maintained in the student’s file.

-CLEP exams are available in 34 college-level introductory subjects and are administered at NHTI.
-CLEP testing is one way students can demonstrate their knowledge and competency in a subject area and earn college credit.
-NHTI recognizes competency demonstrated through certain CLEP subject exams in such subject areas as English, the humanities, social sciences-history, and calculus.
+College-Level Examination Program (CLEP) exams are available in 34 college-level introductory subjects and are administered at NHTI.
+Through CLEP testing, students can demonstrate their knowledge and competency in a subject area and earn college credit.
+NHTI recognizes competency demonstrated through CLEP exams in such areas as English, Humanities, Social Science, History, and Calculus.

-Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge towards credit in a degree/professional certificate/certificate program.
+Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this toward credit in a degree/professional certificate/certificate program.
 To prepare for this option, students will develop a portfolio to be assessed by appropriate college personnel.
 A student must be matriculated in an NHTI program to be eligible to apply for experiential credit.
-Not all programs provide the experiential credit option; students should consult with their respective colleges for eligible programs and the process used for application.
+Not all programs provide this credit option; students should consult with their advisors for eligible programs and the application process.

-Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded (e.g., for 12 credits awarded: 0.50 x current tuition rate x 12 credits).
+- Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded.